RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

     kubectl config set-context --current --namespace=<rec-namespace>
     ```

-{{<note>}} You can use an existing namespace as long as it does not contain any existing Redis Enterprise cluster resources.
+You can use an existing namespace as long as it does not contain any existing Redis Enterprise cluster resources.
 It's best practice to create a new namespace to make sure there are no Redis Enterprise resources that could interfere with the deployment.
-{{</note>}}

 ## Install the operator